top of page

 Step into the rich cultural heritage of Afro-Brazilian history with this immersive walking tour of Little Africa, a historic district in Rio’s port area.
 This area was once the largest entry point for enslaved Africans in the Americas and remains a significant site of remembrance, resistance, and resilience.

 Step into Rio’s historic heart and discover the vibrant Afro-Brazilian heritage of the city.
-This walking tour explores Pequena África (Little Africa)—a neighborhood that played a crucial role in Brazil’s history and the African diaspora.
+This walking tour presents Pequena África (Little Africa)—a neighborhood that played a crucial role in Brazil’s history and the African diaspora.
+It's definetely a starting point to your immersion in Brazilian culture.

-Begin at Largo São Francisco da Prainha, where the history of Rio’s slave trade, sugar, coffee, and gold cycles is revealed.
-Visit the Valongo Wharf, a UNESCO World Heritage Site, where over a million and a half Africans arrived in the 19th century.
-Explore the historical Pedra do Sal, considered the birthplace of samba, and learn about insurrections, quilombos, Afro-Brazilian religions, and the Bahian migration that shaped Rio’s culture.
+Meet your guide at a starting point in Saúde.
+Walk toward Largo São Francisco da Prainha, where the history of Rio’s slave trade, samba and carnival, sugar, coffee, and gold cycles is explained, where the legacies of African ancestral powers are unveiled.
+Visit the Valongo Wharf, the UNESCO World Heritage Site, where over a million Africans were brought in the 19th century.
+Stroll through the historical Pedra do Sal, considered the birthplace of samba, and learn about insurrections, quilombos, Afro-Brazilian religions, and the Bahian migration that shaped Rio’s culture.

-As we walk through the port district, we’ll discuss the abolition movement, the role of influential figures like André Rebouças, and the origins of Rio’s favelas, all while admiring the striking street art and murals that tell stories of resilience and cultural pride.
+As we walk through the port district, we’ll discuss the abolition movement, the role of influential figures like André Rebouças, and the origins of Rio’s favelas, all while admiring the striking street art and murals that tell stories of resilience and cultural pride from past to present.

 Culture and History